Andrew Executive Director/Vice President, Asset Servicing Securities Division, Tokyo

 Working in Operations

-Our team has been using physical files and folders for proxy event processing.
+During my days in Operations, our team had been using physical files and folders for proxy event processing.
 I was given the chance to look into the possibility of using a shared online platform to automate the workflow and enhance risk control for our current procedures.
 This initiative saved tons of paper for our team and has been expanded globally across different functional areas.
 This is a perfect example of how the firm values recommendations.
 Putting the ideas in motion is highly rewarding and gives me a great sense of accomplishment.

 I was an active organizer and participant in FedConnect.
 This committee connects people from different divisions across Goldman Sachs.
 It provides me with networking opportunities and exposure to teams that I rarely work with.
 One of the events that I helped organize was a fundraising event to help build a library in Cambodia, which would give more children the lifelong gift of education.